grascii/grascii/docs/README.rst

 More Options
 ============

-For more details on Grascii Search, see search.md.
+For more options, see :doc:`search`.

 Grascii Dictionary
 ******************